Raise Your Salary Raise Expectations –

-Quite often recruiters do that because they want people at a very low cost.
+Quite often, recruiters do that because they want people at a very low cost.
 It’s not the fault of the recruiters.
 They’re also answerable to the management.
 But you’re not before you join in.
 Ask for what you’re worth.
 And you’ll get it most of the time.

 7. If you like to earn more, avoid compromise

 You may have heard the concept of opportunity cost.
 The company for which you’re giving an interview has a lot of other alternatives.
 So have you.
-If there is no agreement, say no, especially when you know there are thousand of other companies who’re in demand for your expertise.
+If there is no agreement, say no, especially when you know there are thousands of other companies who’re in demand for your expertise.

 Here’s the deal.

 It’s believed that the smartest charge the most.
 And also the other way around!
-If you charge the most, eventually it will have a psychic impact on your skill.
+If you charge the most, eventually, it will have a psychic impact on your skill.
 You will be forced to improve.

 This is not a tactic, rather a mindset.
-Go with the mindset that you will ask for this (your desired amount after researching the industry standards) and if not, never compromise.
+Go with the mindset that you will ask for this (your desired amount after researching the industry standards), and if not, never compromise.

-Most of the time, when you say no for the salary company offers, the recruiter gives you more value and doesn’t want to lose you (subject to that that you have the expertise in your field).
+Most of the time, when you say no to the salary company offers, the recruiter gives you more value and doesn’t want to lose you (subject to that that you have the expertise in your field).

-Try this mindset in salary negotiation, you will win.
+Try this mindset in salary negotiation; you will win.

 8. Control the logistics

-The moment you are called by the recruiter that moment onwards salary raise negotiation is started.
+The moment you are called by the recruiter, that moment onwards salary raise negotiation is started.
 You may not realize this.
 But from the following conversation, you will get that.
 There are two scenarios.
 Notice the conversation, language, and specificity.

 Recruiter: When you would be free for face-to-face interaction?

 Candidate A: Any weekdays before lunch would be wonderful!